 Because it’s Women’s History Month, I want to tell you about my new mission.
 I want – no change that – I need to help women be more confident about speaking up, speaking out, and letting their voice be heard everywhere.

-I want women to step up to the stage at work, at church, in boardrooms, conferences hall, and rallies.
+I want women to step up to the stage at work, at church, in boardrooms, conference halls, and rallies.
 Wherever there are ears in a room, I want women at the front, talking!
 I want this for women no matter their religion or political party or opinion.
 And it’s not just me that needs women to speak up, it’s our entire world.

 As Program Development Director of the Speaker Sisterhood, my job is to help women who want to be more confident public speakers.
 Most of them are jittery about public speaking.
 Some are stomach-churningly, sweat-drippingly terrified.
 In fact, we have members who have turned down job or advancement opportunities because public speaking was required.
 I would really like to stop hearing that.
 I don’t blame the women; I blame our sexist world.
 But I want to help the women step up to that podium gladly – or at least willingly.